 Affiliate Link Disclaimer Table of Contents

-An affiliate disclaimer (aka affiliate disclosure) is a statement that lets your readers or followers know when links to products you are promoting on your blog or on any other platform.
+An affiliate disclosure (aka affiliate disclaimer) is a statement that lets your readers or followers know when links to products you are promoting on your blog or on any other platform.

-Ideally, a good disclosure statement should clue your readers in on the fact that you have something to gain from recommending a certain product or brand.
+Ideally, a good disclosure statement should clue your readers in on the fact that you have something to gain from recommending a certain merhcandise or brand.

 By putting out upfront that you will be compensated by an affiliate program for your recommendation gives visitors to your site a full overview of what your intentions might be.

-In this case, it’s only ethical to let your readers know that when they purchase something through your links, you get awarded a commission from an affiliate program for that purchase.
+In this case, it’s only ethical to let your readers know that when they purchase something through your links, you will earn a commission from an affiliate program for that purchase.

 Additionally, adding link disclosures to your blog or website also protects both yourself and the potential customer by informing them of any potential conflicts of interest as well.

 It’s basically a way to avoid confusion, helps protect consumers, yourself, and your commissions.